Rigidity of terminal simplices in persistent homology: Introduction

-In this paper we study the region of parameter $\e$, for which the terminal simplex of a persistent homology class $[\alpha]$ of an injective filtration function $f$ is \textbf{rigid} (i.e., constant) through $\e$-perturbations of $f$.
-Let $[a,b)$ be the lifespan interval of an $n$-dimensional homology class $[\alpha]. $ Our \textbf{main results} are the following (under suitable assumptions). \begin{enumerate} \item Theorem \ref{ThmConseq1}: The terminal simplex of $[\alpha]$ is rigid for $\e$-perturbations of $f$ if \begin{itemize} \item no class of $H_{n+1}$ is born on $(b,b+2\e]$ and \item no class of $H_n$ terminates on $[b-2\e,b)$. \end{itemize} \item Theorem \ref{ThmBarcodeFinal}: A version of Theorem \ref{ThmConseq1} for significant bars in the barcode.
+In this paper we study the region of parameter $\e$ for which the terminal simplex of a persistent homology class $[\alpha]$ of an injective filtration function $f$ is \textbf{rigid} (i.e., constant) through $\e$-perturbations of $f$.
+Let $[a,b)$ be the lifespan interval of an $n$-dimensional homology class $[\alpha].$ Our \textbf{main results} are the following (under suitable assumptions). \begin{enumerate} \item Theorem \ref{ThmConseq1}: The terminal $(n+1)$-dimensional simplex of $[\alpha]$ is rigid for $\e$-perturbations of $f$ if \begin{itemize} \item no class of $H_{n+1}$ is born on $(b,b+2\e]$ and \item no class of $H_n$ terminates on $[b-2\e,b)$. \end{itemize} \item Theorem \ref{ThmBarcodeFinal}: A version of Theorem \ref{ThmConseq1} for significant bars in the barcode.
 One of the main \textbf{advantages} of this result is that rigidity can be deduced solely from the barcode, without looking at the underlying filtration.
+(For details on barcodes of persistent homology see Preliminaries.)

 \end{enumerate}